-Figure 10.2.3.
-Estimated PFA (recruits) (left panels) and spawning escapement (right panels), with 95% confidence limits, for maturing 1SW and non-maturing 1SW salmon in Northern and Southern Europe (NEAC).
-The horizontal line is the spawner escapement reserve (SER, left panels) or the Conservation Limit (right panels) for the age and stock complex.
+Figure 10.2.3 Estimated PFA (recruits; left panels) and spawning escapement (right panels), with 95% confidence limits, for maturing 1SW (1SW) and non-maturing 1SW (MSW) salmon in northerm Europe (NEAC-N) and southern Europe (NEAC-S).
+The dashed horizontal lines in the left panels are the age-specific SER values, and in the right panels the age-specific CL values.